Magnifying glass: History

 "The evidence indicates that the use of lenses was widespread throughout the Middle East and the Mediterranean basin over several millennia".
 Archaeological findings from the 1980s in Crete's Idaean Cave unearthed rock crystal lenses dating back to the Archaic Greek period, showcasing exceptional optical quality.
 These discoveries suggest that the use of lenses for magnification and possibly for starting fires was widespread in the Mediterranean and Middle East, indicating an advanced understanding of optics in antiquity.
 The earliest explicit written evidence of a magnifying device is a joke in Aristophanes's The Clouds from 424 BC, where magnifying lenses to ignite tinder were sold in a pharmacy, and Pliny the Elder's "lens", a glass globe filled with water, used to cauterize wounds.
 (Seneca wrote that it could be used to read letters "no matter how small or dim".)

 A convex lens used for forming a magnified image was described in the Book of Optics by Ibn al-Haytham in 1021.
 After the book was translated during the Latin translations of the 12th century, Roger Bacon described the properties of a magnifying glass in 13th-century England.
 This was followed by the development of eyeglasses in 13th-century Italy.
 In the late 1500s, two Dutch spectacle makers Jacob Metius and Zacharias Janssen crafted the compound microscope by assembling several magnifying lenses in a tube.
 Hans Lipperhey introduced the telescope in 1608 and Galileo Galilei improved on the device in 1609.

 Alternatives

-Magnifying glasses typically have low magnifying power: 2×–6×, with the lower-power types being much more common.
+Magnifying glasses typically have low magnifying power: 2×–6×, with lower magnification providing a wider lens and larger field of view.
 At higher magnifications, the image quality of a simple magnifying glass becomes poor due to optical aberrations, particularly spherical aberration.
 When more magnification or a better image is required, other types of hand magnifier are typically used.
 A Coddington magnifier provides higher magnification with improved image quality.
 Even better images can be obtained with a multiple-lens magnifier, such as a Hastings triplet.
-High power magnifiers are sometimes mounted in a cylindrical or conical holder with no handle, often designed to be worn on the head; this is called a loupe.